trendev/scraper/README.md

 This project contains a Go-based scraper to extract URLs and HTTP methods from JavaScript files on a website.

+## Disclaimer

+This code was generated with the assistance of ChatGPT, a language model developed by OpenAI.
+While efforts have been made to ensure the accuracy and functionality of the code, it may still contain errors or require adjustments for specific use cases.
+Users are encouraged to review and test the code thoroughly before using it in a production environment.

+For any issues or further assistance, consider consulting additional resources or seeking help from experienced developers.

 ## Prerequisites

 - Go (version 1.16 or later)